 When the desktop app eventually stops working (e.g. when Gmail changes its protocol), the attachments you downloaded and any emails you updated will continue to be accessible.

-If you have any questions or suggestions, please see our FAQ or contact us.
+If you have any questions or suggestions, please contact us.